Ice shelf: Definition

+Properties

+Ice shelves are thick plates of ice, formed continuously by glaciers, that float atop an ocean.
+The shelves act as "brakes" for the glaciers.
+These shelves serve another important purpose—"they moderate the amount of melting that occurs on the glaciers' surfaces.
+Once their ice shelves are removed, the glaciers increase in speed due to meltwater percolation and/or a reduction of braking forces, and they may begin to dump more ice into the ocean than they gather as snow in their catchments.
+Glacier ice speed increases are already observed in Peninsula areas where ice shelves disintegrated in prior years."

+Height

 The density contrast between glacial ice and liquid water means that at least 1/9 of the floating ice is above the ocean surface, depending on how much pressurized air is contained in the bubbles within the glacial ice, stemming from compressed snow.
 The formula for the denominators above is $1/[(\rho_\text{seawater} - \rho_\text{glacial ice})/\rho_\text{seawater}]$, density of cold seawater is about 1028 kg/m3 and that of glacial ice from about 850 kg/m3 to well below 920 kg/m3, the limit for very cold ice without bubbles.
 The height of the shelf above the sea can be even larger, if there is much less dense firn and snow above the glacier ice.

-The world's largest ice shelves are the Ross Ice Shelf and the Filchner-Ronne Ice Shelf in Antarctica.